-The solution for this problem is easy: change the original remote for a universal one with just a few big buttons.
+The solution to this problem is easy: change the original remote to a universal one with just a few big buttons.
 You can find many models on Amazon that don’t cost a fortune and do a great job, like this one.

 Another, less elegant but effective solution is to cover the buttons that are unnecessary and leave accessible only those that are really important.

 Did you know that watching TV in the evening can contribute to falls in the elderly?
 If you’re concerned about falls, make sure you don’t miss our most useful fall prevention tips in this article.

 This one is a non-smart TV without all the unnecessary functions.
-It provides a great picture quality and fine contrast and brightness that result in more in-depth images.
+It provides great picture quality and fine contrast and brightness that result in more in-depth images.
 Another plus is that it has a more user-friendly interface than most TVs in this category.

 The sound quality is not outstanding but for the price it’s okay.
 However, a senior with hearing issues will probably need either a soundbar or a set of headphones while watching the TV.
 It has a normal 3.5 mm audio output jack, so it’s compatible with most external speakers but has no Bluetooth capabilities.

 Altogether, it’s a great value for the price and with an additional external speaker, it can be a great choice for senior citizens.

 Here you can check out current pricing on Amazon.

-Although it’s a smart TV, it has a simple and clean menu structure and remote with only a few buttons that are easy to use for most seniors.
+Although it’s a smart TV, it has a simple and clean menu structure and a remote with only a few buttons that are easy to use for most seniors.
 It features excellent picture quality with an outstanding contrast ratio (thanks to the Dolby Vision HDR technology).
 You can easily connect it to Alexa, so seniors can control the TV with their own voice without having to touch the remote.

 The built-in speakers have a pretty good sound quality but if you still need to enhance it you can easily connect an external soundbar or headphones to the TV.
 While it’s true that it’s more expensive than the Spectre model, it’s still a great value for the price.